 So, truly, what I would say about breast pads is that you need a million of them, so buy the biggest box you can get your hands on, and just go with that.

-Nonetheless, you need them unless you want to soak through all of your bras and shirts constantly.
+Like it or not, you’ll need them in your postpartum recovery kit unless you want to soak through all of your bras and shirts constantly.

 Remember earlier when we talked about the uterus trying to shrink down to it’s original size?
 Yes, well, this is the result of it not being instant.
 When you leave the hospital, you will more than likely still have a belly that makes you look five or six months pregnant.
 Lucky us.